 MIJF’s Jazz Talk podcast

-Listen to recordings of these fascinating discussions below.
-You can also find MIJF’s Jazz Talk on Apple Podcasts.
+Listen to Jazz Talk below or on Apple Podcasts.

 Some of Australia’s most exciting artists examine the historical and cultural influences that have shaped modern jazz, blues, Latin jazz, desert blues and more.
 Presented in partnership with Multicultural Arts Victoria.